djwtouw/CCMMPy/README.md

 from ccmmpy import SparseWeights, CCMM
 ```
 ### Example 1: Computation of a clusterpath
 After loading the data, a sparse weight matrix is constructed based on the `k=8` nearest neighbors.
 This means that nonzero weights are computed only for pairs of objects that are _k_ nearest neighbors of each other.
 By default, the weight matrix is constructed so that every observation is (in)directly connected to all other observations via nonzero weights.
 This ensures that the minimum number of clusters is one.
 To turn off this behavior, set `connected=False`.
+Finally, `phi` determines how quickly the weights decay to zero as the distance between `X[i, :]` and `X[j, :]` increases.

 ```Python
 # Load data